electerious/Ackee/readme.md

 ### Add Sites

 To track your sites, you need to add an individual code to the HTML-body of them.
-You can get the code from the menu on the top right of Ackee.
+You can get the code from the menu on the top right corner of Ackee.

 ### Settings